kbjohnson-penn/video-deid/README.md

 python -m video_deid.cli --operation_type extract --video <video_path> --keypoints_csv <output_csv_path> [--model <model_path>] [--log] [--progress]
 ```

+This will generate a CSV file containing the keypoints data for each person detected in the video.

 ### 2. De-identify Videos

 After extracting keypoints, you can de-identify the video in two ways:

 #### Face Blur Only

-Blur only the faces in the video:
+Blur only the faces in the video while preserving the rest of the video content:

 ```bash
 python -m video_deid.cli --operation_type deid --video <video_path> --keypoints_csv <keypoints_csv> --output <output_path> [--model <model_path>] [--log] [--progress]